Workers’ Compensation Insurance

 How does your industry impact workers' comp insurance costs?

 About 20% of worker fatalities in private industry occur in construction.
-The strong chance of an on-the-job accident means construction companies pay higher premiums.
+The higher risk of an on-the-job accident means construction companies pay higher premiums.
 Likewise, businesses in an industry like finance and accounting have low premiums, because there’s minimal risk of a work-related injury.

 Average workers’ comp premium for Insureon customers by industry.